NdabeMazii/NdabeMazii/README.md

 ## 👩‍💻 About Me

-I am an aspiring QA Engineer with a strong foundation in customer service and communication.
-I enjoy applying test automation, API testing, and performance validation to help teams deliver reliable, high-performance software.
+Aspiring QA Engineer specializing in software testing and automation.
+Focused on API testing, performance testing, and building scalable testing solutions to ensure robust and high-performing applications.

 - 🔍 Skilled in software testing, automation, and performance testing
 - ⚙️ Experienced with JavaScript, k6, API workflows, SQL, Git, and Postman